First and second order semi-strong interaction in reaction-diffusion systems: First order semi-strong pulse motion

 \begin{definition} Let $U(x)$ solve $D_u U_{xx} + J(U)=0$ with initial conditions $U(0)=\tilde U$, and $\partial_x U(0)=0$.
 Let $\Delta^*(\tilde U)\neq 0$ be the smallest positive value of $x$ such that $\partial_x U(x)=0$, and set $\Delta^*(\tilde U):=\infty$ if there is no such point. \end{definition}

-We shall show that the aforementioned decay and growth of the largest and smallest amplitudes between pulses occurs, as long as the pulse positions lie in the following set.
+We shall show that the aforementioned decay and growth of the largest and smallest amplitudes between pulses occurs, as long as the following hypothesis holds.
 For the distances a stronger assumption is required; see Corollary~\ref{c:sestr}.
 Figures~\ref{f:Lyap-per},~\ref{f:Lyap-sep} illustrate the results.